Is Colmar Worth Visiting? 19 Reasons Why You Should!

 Grand Ballon

-In summer, the trails are full of outdoor enthusiasts.
-Popular activities include hiking to the Grand Ballon, the highest peak in the Vosges mountains, and camping next to Lac de Longemer.
-But my favorite was taking in the views from the Lac Blanc.
+In summer, popular activities include hiking to the Grand Ballon, the highest peak in the Vosges Mountains, camping next to Lac de Longemer, and taking in the views of the Lac Blanc.

 16. Proximity to Other Alsatian Towns